 Closing Thought

 If you are building business applications with AI assistance, the Harness is where I would invest first.
 The best use cases in the world will not save you if every developer prompts the AI differently.
 And the most powerful AI will not help you if it has no guardrails.
-Build the Harness, and both sides start working together.
+Build the Harness, connect it to clear use cases on one side and to real tests on the other, and AI-assisted development starts to feel like engineering again.

 If you want to learn how to apply this in practice with Spring Boot, Vaadin, and jOOQ, take a look at my Spec-Driven Development Workshop or visit unifiedprocess.ai.